d-michail/python-jgrapht/docs/tutorial.rst

 Creating a graph
 ----------------

-Let us start by creating a graph.
+Let us start by creating a graph, which is a collection of vertices (aka nodes) and edges.
+We will use the default graph which uses integers to represent vertices and edges.

 .. nbplot::